tiepdotme/serenade-wind/_posts/2020-09-17-survey-sea-trial-part-3.md

 I was gobsmacked.
 Their insights were detailed, specific, and actionable.

+{% assign pwimg="pexels-pixabay-cornflakes" %}
+{% assign pwcaption="Photo by Pixabay" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

+## Guidance from Manufacturer

-We also reached out to Interlux with the same question.
+We also reached out to [Interlux](https://www.interlux.com/en/us/) with the same question.
 Despite the fact that the representative sounded like he had marbles in his mouth, we understood enough to learn the following:

  - With Micron 66, there's not enough salt water at 11 ppm to trigger ablation.
 Since RJ Slocum is sitting in fresh water, we won't know which product to use until after the pressure wash.